garfix/nli-go/doc/remarks-2020.md

+# 2020-02-01

+Implementing shared ids.
+The key cabinet now maps variables to shared ids.
+The fact bases store the shared ids.

+But where do I convert shared ids to db ids and the other way round?
+In the fact base or elsewhere?

+For now I will do it in the general area, not in the fact base.

+- Remove key cabinet altogether?
+- Place named entities' ids in a binding?
+- Add entity type to id term?

 # 2020-01-29

 I will interrupt my quest to answer question 5 to make a release that handles linked databases.
 I will make a new